CMSgov/bluebutton-web-server/docker-compose/readme.md

 ## Developing and Running Integration Tests in Local Development

-The code source is located under the `apps/integration_tests` path.
+The Python source code is located under the `apps/integration_tests` path.

-Ultimately these tests are utilized by a CBC (Cloud Bees Core) project/job for Github PR checks.
-This instruction provides a few ways to test these out locally and to test using the same Docker container image as CBC.

-The integration tests are referenced by and launched from the `docker-compose/run_integration_tests.sh` script.
-This uses the Python `runtests.py` program, which is also used for running the Django unit type tests.
-Any newly developed tests are to be added and called from here.

 The difference with these tests is the usage of the [LiveServerTestCase](https://docs.djangoproject.com/en/3.1/topics/testing/tools/#django.test.LiveServerTestCase) class from the Django contrib testing tools.
 This launches a LIVE Django server in the background on setup.
 This allows the integration tests to use a live running server for testing BB2 FHIR endpoints, and can also be used to create real user type, simulated browser tests with a [Selenium](http://seleniumhq.org/) client.
 The live server can also be setup to use a BFD backend service for tests.
 This is done for the CBC PR checks.

+Ultimately these tests are utilized by a CBC (Cloud Bees Core) project/job for Github PR checks.
+This instruction provides a few ways to test these out locally and to test using the same Docker container image as CBC.

+The Python `runtests.py` program, which is also used for running the Django unit type tests, includes an "--integration" option for running integration type tests.
+This is called by the `docker-compose/run_integration_tests_local_keybase.sh` script that performs pre-setup and sources environment varialbes from Keybase needed to utilize a live BFD back end system.

 There are two ways to test locally using the `docker-compose/run_integration_tests_local_keybase.sh` script: